To all Shades and Earth lovers...

 Are you a shades- or fashion lover with an even bigger love for our planet?
 That means you're probably ready to take the next step.
 Sustainable, eco-friendly fashion has become a big thing in the last couple of years.
 Including sustainable eyewear.
 And luckily the peak is not nearly in sight.

 Which is a true blessing because the need to improve our consumer ways continues to grow as well.
 To put it differently: the need has always been there and growing.
 But what has finally changed is our mindset and the fact that we have become more conscious about our impact.
+The global market is dominated by a few corporate giants that continue to use primarily plastic and fossil-fuel based acetate.
+But this article focuses on some sustainable pioneers leading the eco-friendly way!

 'The One' true sustainable solution?